longye-tian/my-phd/README.md

 - ~~Complete lecture recording on DG wk2~~
 - ~~Complete lecture recording on DG wk3~~
 - ~~Complete lecture recording on DG wk4~~
-- Complete lecture recording on DG wk5
+- ~~Complete lecture recording on DG wk5~~
+The lecture for DG is very useless.
+Refer to the book to get a deeper understanding.
+Use the lecture only for direction.

 - Complete lecture recording on fractals wk1
 - Complete lecture recording on fractals wk2
 - Complete lecture recording on fractals wk3
 - Complete lecture recording on fractals wk4
 - Complete lecture recording on fractals wk5

-- List the calender for upcoming assignment
+- List the calender for upcoming assignment (Fractals assignment 2, network video, ECMT week 6 assignment, )

+- Read about the information geomtry and its relation to RL, write an email to Bryan Wang to discuss potential research direction.

 Book that need to be read